niker/hass-ui-tweaks/README.md

 - Increase dialog width and heigth
 - Prevent dialog window from closing when clicking outside its bounds
 - Prefix "AI" to the page title while chat is open
+- Protect the chat from accidentally being closed by shortcut keys

 ![Snímek obrazovky 2025-05-27 234334](https://github.com/user-attachments/assets/8e66ba58-32b5-49c4-b032-a8b8fd7d8ac7)